7 Key Considerations for a Choosing a Right CRM

 5. CRM - Merely a tool; not a magic wand!

-For a broker-dealer that implements a CRM solution for the first time, it’s about changing work habits and procedures and driving home the benefits of such changes down to each individual user.
+For a broker-dealer that implements a CRM tool for the first time, it’s about changing work habits and procedures and driving home the benefits of such changes down to each individual user.
 For a broker-dealer that migrates to a new CRM (from an existing platform), it is vitally important to “sell” the new platform internally to all users and the capabilities that make the business more competitive.
 On both counts, it requires organizational support and sponsorship at all levels.
 Bear in mind, changing or eliminating any old habit takes time and this is no different when you are changing working practices – be patient!

 Organizations that do not give user-adoption challenges adequate attention tend to reap little benefit from their CRM investment.
 It is worth stating at this point that different user groups (i.e., research analysts, sales persons, sales-traders, event planners etc.) have different needs and expectations from their CRM.
 It is therefore vitally important to contextualize functionality and capability in ways that promotes user-adoption and lays the foundation for the benefits to accumulate over time.
 You are not playing big brother with this tool; but merely empowering your client service organization to do a better job!